 The figure's crimson eyes narrowed on Michaela.

 "You are still marked… Marked as the property of the Ezraes.
-You're weakness is the reason for your pain, Kai.
+Your weakness is the reason for your pain, Kai.
 I taught you better.
 I trained you better."

 Michaela didn't respond.
-There wasn't a reason that this being would accept as he felt a chilling grasp over his head.
-Then the mark on the side of his neck began to feel like millions of knives were stabbing into him.
+There was nothing he could say that this being before him wouldn't hurt him for.
+He felt a chilling grasp over his head.
+Then the mark on the side of his neck began to sting like millions of knives were stabbing into him.
 He couldn't hold himself up any more from the pain as his agonized screams carried throughout the area, but just like always, in his entire immortal life, no one would save him.